x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/move-mailboxes.md

 ### Move on-premises mailboxes to Exchange Online
 <a name="bkmk_step3Move"> </a>

-You can use the remote move migration wizard on an Exchange server in the **Office 365** tab in the ECP to move existing user mailboxes in the on-premises organization to the Exchange Online organization.
-Follow these steps:
+You can use the remote move migration wizard in the **Office 365** tab on the ECP (Exchange Control Panel, on-premises) on an Exchange server to move existing user mailboxes in the on-premises organization to the Exchange Online organization.
+To do so, follow these steps:

 1. Open the ECP (Exchange Control Panel, On-premises), and then navigate to the **Office 365** tab then **Recipients** \> **Migration**.